prathmesh-ka-github/se-assignment3/README.md

 Open http://localhost:5173 on your browser.

 ## Web address of deployed application

+I didnt complete the deployment.

 ## IP Address of EC2 instance
+I didnt complete the deployment.